Dorin-David/Learning-to-Code/FCC projects/README.md

-Here I store the projects done for the @FreeCodeCamp curriculum
+Here I store the projects I've done for the @FreeCodeCamp curriculum